jsenv/https-local/README.md

 Detect if certificate attributes have changed...
 ✔ certificate attributes are the same
-Check if certificate is in linux... ℹ certificate in linux is outdated
+Check if certificate is in linux... ℹ certificate not in linux
 Adding certificate to linux...
 ❯ sudo /bin/cp -f "/home/dmail/.config/https_local/https_local_root_certificate.crt" /usr/local/share/ca-certificates/https_local_root_certificate.crt
 [sudo] Password for dmail :